Icinga/icinga2/doc/12-icinga2-api.md

 The following example allows the API user to query all hosts and services which have a custom attribute `os` that matches the regular expression `^Linux`.
+The [regex function](18-library-reference.md#global-functions-regex) is available as global function.

     permissions = [
       {